-Because some tasks in this workflow require that you log in using the Administrator role, you must be familiar with the roles required to use various functionality.
+Because some tasks in this workflow require that you log in using the OnCommand Administrator role, you must be familiar with the roles required to use various functionality, as described in Unified Manager user roles and capabilities.

-In this scenario, you access the Dashboard page to see if there are any issues with your protection jobs.
+In this scenario, you access the Dashboards/Overview page to see if there are any issues with your protection jobs.
 In the Protection Incident area, you notice that there is a Job Terminated incident, showing a Protection Job Failed error on a volume.
 You investigate this error to determine the possible cause and potential resolution.

-1. In the Protection Incidents panel of the Dashboard Unresolved Incidents and Risks area, you click the Protection job failed event.
+In the Protection Incidents panel of the Dashboard Unresolved Incidents and Risks area, you click the Protection job failed event.

-The linked text for the event is written in the form object_name:/object_name - Error Name, such as cluster2_src_svm:/cluster2_src_vol2 - Protection Job Failed.
+The linked text for the event is written in the form object_name:/object_name Error Name, such as cluster2_src_svm:/cluster2_src_vol2 - Protection Job Failed.